 At this stage of the pipeline, vertex X and Y positions are in continuous screen (pixel) coordinates.
-These positions are quantized to subpixel precision by rounding the incoming values to the nearest subpixel (using round-to-nearest-or-even rules).
-The device supports rasterization with either 4 or 8 fractional (subpixel) position bits, as specified by the Vertex SubPixel Precision Select bit of SF_STATE.
+These positions are quantized to subpixel precision by rounding the incoming values to the nearest subpixel.
+The device supports rasterization with either 4 or 8 fractional (subpixel) position bits, as specified by the Vertex SubPixel Precision Select bit of SF STATE.

 The vertex X and Y screenspace coordinates are also clamped to the range [-8K,8K).
 Note that this clamping occurs after the Drawing Rectangle Origin has been applied and objects have been expanded (i.e., points have been expanded to squares, etc.).
 In almost all circumstances, if an object's vertices are actually modified by this clamping (i.e., had X or Y coordinates outside of [-8K,8K)) the rendered object will not match the intended result.
-Therefore software should take steps to ensure that this does not happen - e.g., by clipping objects such that they do not exceed these limits after the Drawing Rectangle is applie.
+Therefore software should take steps to ensure that this does not happen - e.g., by clipping objects such that they do not exceed these limits after the Drawing Rectangle is applied.